BETA ZETA -1928

 Alpha Phi is a sisterhood of outstanding women supporting one another in lifelong achievement.

 This organization assists college women in making informed choices to reach their highest potential.
-Alpha Phi enhances and promotes each member's development and learning by focusing on sisterhood, service, scholarship, leadership, loyalty and character development.
+Alpha Phi enhances and promotes each member's development and learning by focusing on sisterhood, striving for innovation, generosity, and character development.